Fast approximation of the affinity dimension for dominated affine iterated function systems: Overview of the method and statement of the main technical theorem

-Once the system of complex neighbourhoods underlying the domain of $\mathscr{L}_s$ has been constructed, we review in \S\ref{se:prelims} the properties of trace-class operators which will be needed in this article, and prove suitable extensions of some standard results in view of the fact that we will be working with space of holomorphic functions defined on a non-connected region.
+The remainder of this article is structured as follows.
+In \S\ref{se:complex-cones} we undertake the construction of the complex extensions of the patches in real projective space.
+We then review in \S\ref{se:prelims} the properties of trace-class operators which will be needed in this article and extend a standard result from this context in view of the fact that we will be working with spaces of holomorphic functions defined on a non-connected region.
 We then proceed in \S\ref{se:operators} to establish the properties of the operator $\mathscr{L}_s$ and deduce Theorem \ref{th:opter}.
 In \S\ref{se:proofs} we derive Theorem \ref{th:main} from Theorem \ref{th:opter} above.
 Some examples of the application of Theorem \ref{th:main} are presented in \S\ref{se:apps}.
 In \S\ref{se:nondom} we consider the problem of calculating the affinity dimension in situations where the hypotheses of Theorem \ref{th:main} do not apply.
-We remark that sections \ref{se:proofs}--\ref{se:nondom} depend only on the statement of Theorem \ref{th:opter} and the material presented in sections 1 and 2 and as such may be read independently of sections \ref{se:complex-cones}--\ref{se:operators} in which the proof of Theorem \ref{th:opter} is prepared for and presented.